RQISL/portfolio-project-5-robert-quinlan/README.md

 # Concept Project

-* Our innovative Art Gallery project, designed to support talented fine artists like my good friend.
+* Our innovative Art Gallery project is designed to support talented fine artists like my good friend.
 With a focus on providing a platform for artists to showcase their work, our gallery aims to connect artists with potential clients.
 As part of our commitment to excellence, we also offer consultation services to clients, allowing them to gain valuable experience in working with artists and selecting artwork that resonates with their preferences.

 - The project's development follows below: